boomanaiden154/gsoc2022-notes/july/24/meeting-notes.md

     * Probably scale the current instance?
 Unless we make some memory improvements we'll probably need at least 8gb/core.
 * TFLite patch?
+* Regalloc encoding network patch
+    * Working on my current tests and should be compatible with the current model while allowing for multiple inputs to go to the same layer.
+    * Interested in upstreaming this (to ml-compiler-opt)?